 Over the past few months, I’ve been trying lots of MIDI controllers on my Windows computer.
-Then last week, when I tried a new MIDI controller, the Korg microkey2 Air, it didn’t work on my computer.
+Then last week, when I tried using a new MIDI controller, the Korg microkey2 Air, it didn’t work on my computer.

 Initially, I thought the MIDI controller was faulty but having tried it on my iMac, the MIDI controller worked.
 I figured the problem must be with the setup on the Windows computer.

 So I dug in a little and tested all sorts of configurations on my Windows laptop.
-After 2 frustrating hours of installing, uninstalling and troubleshooting, I finally found the answer to my underlying MIDI controller problem.
+After 2 frustrating hours of installing, uninstalling, and troubleshooting, I finally found the answer to my underlying MIDI controller problem.

-You can only use up to 10 MIDI ports on a Windows computer
+You can only use up to 10 MIDI ports on a Windows computer.